Cloudyaa/Cloudyaa/README.md

 👋 Introduction
 ----------------------------------------------------------------------------------------------------------------------
 Hi, I’m _@Cloudyaa_.
-I’m interested in web design and graphic.
-I’m currently learning HTML, CSS, JavaScript
+I’m in love with Web development and design.
+Still can't decide between front-end and back-end, so going full stack 💪🏻 Currently learning JS on MegaK v2.

 ## 📫 Find me there